 If you’ve ever come in with a voucher, consider yourself lucky.
 Those promotions have done wonders to bring in new clients.
 But that has come with a considerable cost.
 Each of those sessions fulfilled actually costs us far more than we get paid for it.

 This protects the practitioner in the event they get sued.
-However, that insurance protection is a requirement for an LMP license in Washington state, and comes with regular costs that need to be covered.
+However, that insurance protection is a requirement for a massage license in Washington state, and comes with regular costs that need to be covered.

 Feeling guilty yet?

 All kidding aside, we realize that the cost of a massage is a stress for many, if not most people.
 We’ve tried to do everything we can to make sure that our business remains viable.
 It’s a real balancing act trying to keep the lights on, keep our practitioners working and happy, and satisfying our clients at the lowest possible price.
 But we love the challenge.
 We may not have the lowest price point in town, but the quality and experience we offer our clients is second to none.

 Whatever you manage to work out, we appreciate your business.
 Each day we’re grateful for the chance to do what we love.
 Anyone hoping to get rich as an LMT might want to consider doing something else, but that’s just it: we do this because we love it.

 Before you balk at our price or go elsewhere chasing a bargain, considering the costs involved could transform your perspective.

 Tom Gunn is the marketing director and blog editor for The Good Life Massage.
 Follow him on Twitter @tomgunnpoet.

 At GLM, we don’t bill health insurance.
 That doesn’t mean your massage treatments are a cash-or-nothing proposition, though.

 We accept L&I and PIP claims.
 Also, several health insurance packages that include flex spending accounts or health savings accounts allow you to use those benefits on our services.